Neil A. Stillings

 Research & Development

 Under our grant from the National Science Foundation to study inquiry-oriented instruction, we also conducted several proof-of-concept software development projects.
 These projects are briefly described here.
 CHAT was an inquiry-oriented linguistics learning environment in which students built and tested their own grammars of English.
 Students could share sentences that their gammars generated and rule systems with each other.
-Geo Observer, a case-based inquiry environment, prompted to students to describe physical features of natural scenes from photographs and to propose theories of the origins of those physical features, which could be tested against field data that had been collected at the scences.
+Geo Observer, a case-based inquiry environment, prompted to students to describe physical features of natural scenes from photographs and to propose theories of the origins of those physical features, which could be tested against field data that had been collected at the scenes.
 FOREST was an inquiry-oriented forest ecology simulator that allowed students to vary a set of environmental parameters and simulate forest growth for hundreds of years under differing sets of parameters.
-The FOREST project was developed further and another NSF grant described here.
+The FOREST project was developed further under a further NSF grant.
+The software and associated instructional approaches were described in a brief conference paper.